como-configurar-una-ip-estatica-en-el-esp8266

 const char* password = "password";

-That’s it!
-In the next entry we will see another way to find our device with mDNS.
+That’s how easy it is!
+In the next post we will see another way to find our device with mDNS.
 See you soon!